Native Polish Church

 The Native Polish Church, or Native Church of Poland (Rodzimy Kościół Polski, RKP), is a West Slavic pagan religious association that adverts to ethnic, pre-Christian beliefs of the Slavic peoples.
 The religion has its seat in Warsaw, with local temples throughout the country.

 In March 1995 the RKP was registered with the Polish Interior Ministry's registry of denominations and churches.

 Name of the association

-The name of the Native Polish Church was inspired by the name of a church associating the descendants of the native peoples of America, the Indians: the Native American Church.
-Likewise as the Native American Church, the Native Polish Church refers to the old (pre-Christian) ethnic beliefs, at the same time respecting all later-come religions.
-The term Church that appears in the organisation's name is used solely to denote a religious organisation of believers and their clergy.
+The name "Native Polish Church" was inspired by the name of a church associating the descendants of the native peoples of America: the Native American Church.
+Likewise as the Native American Church, the Native Polish Church refers to the old, pre-Christian ethnic beliefs, while at the same time respecting all later-come religions.
+The term "Church" in the organisation's name is used solely to denote a religious organisation of believers and their clergy.

 Basic religious concepts

 The beliefs of the Native Polish Church are on one hand based on the concept of henotheism, and a mixture of pantheism (or even panentheism) and polytheism on the other – i.e. the belief that fate is decided by a cosmic force known as the Highest God (identified by many Polish Native Church rodnovers as the Multiverse), whose various aspects (incarnations) are manifested in the form of other, minor gods.
 While officially the Polish Native Church recognises the highest god to be Świętowit, other names from the highest circles of the Slavic pantheon are commonly used (such as Perun or Swaróg); members of the Polish Native Church assume that the Highest God will always remain the highest deity irrespective of the name used.
 The god's true name (should there be such a name) will always remain beyond human perception.
 Members believe that the Highest God (in his pure form as eternal, infinite and unlimited absolute – in itself containing all reasons for existence) cannot be described in terms of good and evil, nor using any other human, subjective criteria.
 At the same time believers accept that these criteria (though to a certain degree) may be applied to minor gods and goddesses who dwell somewhat nearer to human existence.
 Other gods and goddesses (as simplified manifestations of the Highest God) watch over specific aspects of nature and are often synonymous with nature itself.